lostintransaction/lostintransaction.github.io/_src/posts/2014-03-07-verifying-andreas-s-dorian-nakamoto-fundraiser-message.md

 Other than Andreas himself, there's only one other person that is vouching for the key.

 3. Luckily, Andreas anticipated this issue, and [issued a statement on YouTube][youtube], confirming his key.
-That confirms it!
+It's a match!
 Now we are assured that the message is authentic.

 [andreaskey]: http://pgp.mit.edu/pks/lookup?op=vindex&search=0x339B0210B1632E74 "Andreas Antonopoulos public key signatures"
 [youtube]: http://www.youtube.com/watch?v=JCF1u1Wqfv0 "Andreas PGP key YouTube video"